betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 the project has a continued presence.
 Even if communications will be discontinued entirely, it may make sense to provide way for inquirers to *register* their interest by some kind of a sign-up process that collects such contact information.
+GitHub reactions can do this.

+Some of he choices a project makes up front can impact these questions

+Problems with email and email lists, etc.

 Collecting such inquiries